lanka3d/recipes/README.md

 # Recipes

-This project shows basic HTML and CSS recipes for future refenrences.
+This project shows basic HTML and CSS recipes for future references.